invariant-labs/protocol/docs/docs/aleph_zero/sdk.md

 const amount = 6n * 10n ** 12n

 // approve token x transfer
-await psp22.setContractAddress(poolKey.tokenX)
-await psp22.approve(account, invariant.contract.address.toString(), amount)
+await psp22.approve(account, invariant.contract.address.toString(), amount, poolKey.tokenX)

-// get simulated result of swap const quoteResult = await invariant.quote(account, poolKey, true, amount, true)
+// get estimated result of swap const quoteResult = await invariant.quote(poolKey, true, amount, true)

-// slippage is the acceptable deviation between the simulated price change as a result of swap at the time of preparing call and the actual price executed after the swap.
+// slippage is a price change you are willing to accept,
 // for examples if current price is 1 and your slippage is 1%, then price limit will be 1.01 const allowedSlippage = toPercentage(1n, 3n) // 0.001 = 0.1%